Writing Studies M.A.

 Thesis Advisor List: Use this list to assist you in making your choice.
 The list is not absolute - reach out to any of your professors to discuss your thesis project.

-Thesis Checklist: Common questions regarding format, font, printing and binding can be found here.
+Thesis Checklist: Common questions regarding format, font and printing can be found here.

 Thesis Completion Form: To be completed when you are ready to register for credits involved in your thesis project.
 Please review this form with your thesis mentor.